Career & salary outlook

 Local employers have identified a significant shortage in chemical dependency professionals, as well as a significant lack in cross-training between mental health and chemical dependency.

-In Whatcom county, the average wage for substance abuse and behavioral disorder counselors is $21.96 per hour* and local demand is projected to grow by 21.9% over the next ten years.**
+In Whatcom county, the median wage for substance abuse, behavioral disorder, and mental health counselors is $27.43 per hour and local demand is projected to grow by 32.7% over the next ten years. (source: WOIS/The Career Information System)

 Regarding the national outlook, WOIS (wois.org) notes: